-The names of all employees laid off shall be placed on the reemployment list within the DCSO for the job classification involved in reverse order of layoff.
+The names of all employees laid off shall be placed on the reemployment list with DCSO for the job classification involved in reverse order of layoff.
 Employees shall be recalled in the order in which their names are listed on the reemployment list.

-G. Re-employment.
+G. Reemployment.

-An employee who is re-employed within one calendar year after the employee was laid off will be entitled to the reinstatement of any accrued and unused sick leave the employee had at the time the layoff occurred.
+An employees who is re-employed within one calendar year after the employee was laid off will be entitled to the reinstatement of any accrued and unused sick leave the employee had remaining to their credit at the time the layoff occurred.

-ARTICLE 20.
-GRIEVANCE PROCEDURE
+ARTICLE 20 GRIEVANCE PROCEDURE